 - Add the unsweetened chocolate and stir until melted.
-Stir in melted butter and oil.
+Stir in the oil and melted butter.
 (Mixture may look curdled.)
-Add egg, yolk, and vanilla and continue to whisk until smooth.
+Add eggs, yolks, and vanilla and continue to whisk until smooth.

 - Whisk in sugar until fully incorporated.
 Add flour and salt and mix with rubber spatula until combined.
 Fold in chocolate chips (or chopped chocolate).